FME Version

 2. Add GeometryReplacer

 Add a GeometryReplacer transformer to the canvas.
 Connect the Creator to the GeometryReplacer.
-The GeometryReplacer will be used later in the FME Server Workspace App to allow the user to clip the Point Cloud data to their desired area.
+The GeometryReplacer will be used later in the FME Flow Workspace App to allow the user to clip the Point Cloud data to their desired area.

 3. Setup GeometryReplacer Parameters